Force Majeure and Covid- take aways and aftermath

 Force majeure translates literally from French as superior force.
 In English, the term is often used in line with its literal French meaning, but it has other uses as well, including one that has roots in a principle of French law.
 In business circles, “force majeure” describes those uncontrollable events (such as war, labor stoppages, or extreme weather) that are not the fault of any party and that make it difficult or impossible to carry out normal business.
 A company may insert a force majeure clause into a contract to absolve itself from liability in the event it cannot fulfill the terms of a contract (or if attempting to do so will result in loss or damage of goods) for reasons beyond its control.
 (Thank you Merriam Webster online dictionary)

-Though we are not lawyers, this situation seems as it would qualify (please check with your lawyer as it relates to your situation).
+Though we are not lawyers, that situation seems as it would qualify (please check with your lawyer as it relates to your situation).
 I’ll limit this post to the affect on our projects in the contractual sphere, not the tragic human toll and resulting health and economic consequences….But is it in the contract?
 Yes, we have included language that addresses the potential effect of Covid, health protocols and future work shut-downs.
-This is a moving target, with new guidelines emerging constantly.

 Contractor and vendor Delays

 However, what about the construction vendors like lumber yards that are shutting down?
 It follows that contractors are having a tough time getting materials.
 How will this unfold – stay tuned.
-This rebound will also take some time to get back to normal.
-It’s also likely to throw a number of contractors, vendors and related professionals into bankruptcy since many clients will not have the money to pay for the work.
-Threats and Liens will be filed and it may get ugly. https://www.constructiondive.com/news/6-ways-the-coronavirus-outbreak-will-affect-construction/574042/
+This rebound has still not fully gotten back to “normal” .
+The post pandemic aftermath for contractors, vendors and related professionals threw many into into bankruptcy and many fluorished- since many clients had spare money that they did not spend during the Pandemic. https://www.constructiondive.com/news/6-ways-the-coronavirus-outbreak-will-affect-construction/574042/

 Municipal Delays

-Most building departments and governmental agencies are working in a reduced capacity and inspections are still slow- creating more havoc and likely price increases.
-Now imagine if this situation continues for several months, or years how much administrative backlog will be created?
-And the resulting log-jam of permit applications, board reviews, and inspections…The resulting delays stink.
+Most building departments and governmental agencies worked in a reduced capacity and inspections are still slow- creating more havoc and likely price increases.

 Additionally

-As a member of the Rye Planning Commission, we are alternating our in-person and virtual Zoom meetings in in response to the ever-changing stages of Covid,
+As a member of the Rye Planning Commission, we had alternating in-person and virtual Zoom meetings in in response to the ever-changing stages of Covid,